SH1R3F/Nevermore-Academy-v2/README.md

 Users can be created / edited / deleted by authorized users.
 [TESTED]\
 Assignments can be created / edited / deleted by authorized users.
 [TESTED]\
 Teachers can only edit / show / delete his own assignments.
 [TESTED]\
+Students can submit only one submission for assignment (if deadline didn't pass yet).
+Teachers can list submissions of their assignments and give degrees for them.